Quick Start Guide

 result = geoextent.from_directory('data/', bbox=True, tbox=True)

-print(result['bbox']) # Merged bounding box of all files
+print(result['envelope']) # Merged envelope covering all files

 Remote Repository Extraction